 Analysis of the SSP AQ Warnings Report indicates that 2,052,983 Meter Points failed to re-calculate an AQ due to problems with Meter Asset/Meter Readings data.
 This equates to 27.96TWh (£96.3m).

-Similar analysis of the LSP AQ Warnings Report indicates that Meter Points that failed to re-calculate a revised AQ due to meter asset/reading problems were 28,064 with associated energy of 42.36TWh (£145.8m) relates

 Implications of Industry Settlement

 Mod 640 – End of Year Reconciliation